 These are all small charities that receive very limited funding and have to make every penny stretch as far as possible.
 In each case, we have personal knowledge of the work that they do and feel that they are making an effective difference on the ground.

 Akany Avoko, just outside Antananarivo, the capital of Madagascar, began as a refuge for homeless and destitute young girls.
-The centre now also caters for their brothers.
+Administered by Money for Madagascar, the centre now also caters for their brothers.
 It offers shelter, care, education and the opportunity to develop new skills and knowledge to about 130 children.
 It is not a sad place.
 Children from desperate situations are supported in transforming their lives.
 Akany Avoko offers all levels of education and helps them to grow into happier, more able people.